Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 # Part II: Fast GPU Quantization in Practice

 In order to run INT8 GEMMs efficiently on CUDA GPUs we must execute the operation against INT8 Tensor Cores, which were first introduced with the Turing architecture (compute capability 7.0+).
-Note that INT4 and INT1 Tensor Cores also exist, but these have been deprecated in future architectures so we focus on INT8 quantization.
+Note that INT4 and INT1 Tensor Cores also exist, but these have been deprecated in future architectures.
+We therefore focus on INT8 quantization.

 ![](_attachments/Pasted%20image%2020230416203418.png)

-Executing against Tensor Cores can be achieved by running the `mma.sync.aligned.m8n32k16.row.col.s32.s8.s8.s32` PTX instruction, or calling `wmma::mma_sync` at the CUDA level.
+Executing against Tensor Cores can be achieved by running the `mma.sync.aligned.m8n32k16.row.col.s32.s8.s8.s32` [PTX](https://en.wikipedia.org/wiki/Parallel_Thread_Execution) instruction, or calling `wmma::mma_sync` at the CUDA level.
 However, both approaches require careful management of data movement and layouts to maximize Tensor Core throughput.

-Thankfully these lower level details are abstracted away by the cuBLASLt  `cublasLtMatmul`  and CUTLASS `device::Gemm` APIs, both of which support IMMA (integer matrix multiply accumulate).
+Thankfully, these lower level details are abstracted away by the cuBLASLt  `cublasLtMatmul`  and CUTLASS `device::Gemm` APIs, both of which support IMMA (integer matrix multiply accumulate).

 ### Available Solutions

-While integration with these APIs is not currently not supported natively in PyTorch, there are other libraries available such as [**torch-int**](https://github.com/Guangxuan-Xiao/torch-int) (SmoothQuant) and [**bitsandbytes**](https://github.com/TimDettmers/bitsandbytes) (LLM.int8()) which expose Python bindings to the underlying cuBLASLt/CUTLASS calls.
+While integration with these APIs is currently not supported natively in PyTorch, there are other libraries available such as [**torch-int**](https://github.com/Guangxuan-Xiao/torch-int) (SmoothQuant) and [**bitsandbytes**](https://github.com/TimDettmers/bitsandbytes) (LLM.int8()) which expose Python bindings to the underlying cuBLASLt/CUTLASS calls.
 Microsoft's **ZeroQuant** also leverage CUTLASS, but wrappers for their INT8 kernels have not yet been open sourced.

 Whilst these libraries are flexible and easy to integrate, at time of writing none of these options yield performance gains and are strictly slower than FP16.
 This is either due to a focus on accuracy and memory savings (at the expense of performance), or have just not yet provided an efficient implementation that hides the quantization overheads.

-In contrast fully-fledged inference frameworks such as **TensorRT** and **FasterTransformer** *do* achieve performance gains and can simplify things as they handle the complexity around fusing the quant / dequant to the adjacent operators.
+In contrast, fully-fledged inference frameworks such as **TensorRT** and **FasterTransformer** do achieve performance gains and can simplify things as they handle the complexity around fusing the quant / dequant to the adjacent operators.
 This can be a particularly attractive option if you are interested in common Transformer types such as BERT and GPT, for which they have been heavily optimised.
 However, for anything more exotic it can be a challenge to reach the same levels of performance, when factoring in the hard assumptions these libraries make.

 #### TensorRT
 When starting from a PyTorch model, TensorRT typically requires an ONNX graph as a starting point, which means all operations in the model must be compatible with the ONNX specification, as well as being compatible with TensorRT _and_ the required datatype.
-However this is not the approach taken with TensorRT's flagship BERT implementation which shows an impressive 2x throughput improvement when using INT8 over FP16.
+However, this is not the approach taken with TensorRT's flagship BERT implementation which shows an impressive 2x throughput improvement when using INT8 over FP16.
 Instead, the model is rewritten using the TRT Network Definition API, and utilizes custom plugins (for example fusing the multi-headed attention).
 This is essential for peak performance, but this level of manual intervention means the benefits of a more generic model export + inference runtime are somewhat diminished.
 Coupled with the fact that a chunk of TensorRT is a closed source black box, it can lead to a non-trivial development experience.

 #### FasterTransformer
 In contrast FasterTransformer is fully open sourced, but still only supports INT8 out of the box with a small number of standard architectures.
 This is likely because the INT8 compatible models have been rewritten from the ground up in C++, and for good reason: in order to leverage the best performance from cuBLASLt a **non-standard interleaved data layout** is used for input/output tensors, and so custom activation / normalization kernels are required to avoid expensive layout conversions between matmuls.
 Whilst this gives performance competitive with TensorRT under certain conditions, it does limit the extensibility of the existing INT8 model implementations for more novel architectures.